 Iberville Tower

 After Kel and I checked in with reception, we took the dedicated Iberville Tower elevators to the 11th floor, where a Superior King room awaited.
 My eyes lit up with delight as I swung the door open to reveal the beautifully designed space.
-The neutral color palette evoked a sense of calm.
-Inlayed mirrors covered the front of the closet, vanity area, and wall space on each side of the bed, reflecting the natural light entering the room.
-A lantern-shaped light fixture hung above the king-sized bed, dressed in luxurious white sheets.
-Lighting controls for the room were accessible near the headboard on both sides of the bed, and outlets were above each nightstand.

-The room had high ceilings and, at 250 square feet, comfortably accommodated a reading chair, ottoman, and desk chair by the window.
-A 55" LG TV hung above the dresser.
-The free Wi-Fi was easy to access.
 Complimentary bottles of Acqua Panna and San Pellegrino were waiting alongside a creamy praline and a note from the Concierge Team.
 While I didn't call on them during our stay, I appreciated the reminder that the hotel staff were happy to assist as needed.

-A few bottles of Amber Lager from Abita Brewing Company, a local craft brewery, were on ice, along with a few bags of Zapp's New Orleans Kettle Style Potato chips.
-A single-serve coffee machine with regular and decaf pods and tea was stationed on the granite countertop above the mini-fridge.
-From our window on the 11th floor of the Hotel Monteleone, we could see north across New Orleans' historic French Quarter.
+A few bottles of Abita Brewing Company's Amber Lager, a local craft brewery, were on ice, along with a few bags of Zapp's New Orleans Kettle-Style Potato Chips.
+A single-serve coffee machine, equipped with both regular and decaf pods, and a tea station were positioned on the granite countertop above the mini-fridge.

-There was some street noise in the evenings, as I expected, given the hotel's proximity to Bourbon Street.
-But, it did not impact my ability to fall asleep as soon as my head hit the pillow every night.
 A modern design touch I appreciated was the motion-sensor lighting under the bed, which activated when your feet hit the carpet.
 It ensured you didn't bang into anything on your way to/from the bathroom in the middle of the night.

-The marble bathroom with electric mirrors and rain shower head was immaculate.
-I was particularly fond of the floor tiles.
-Plush white towels were a welcome comfort, as were the bath and body products by Gilchrist & Soames.
 Housekeeping services the rooms and suites in the Iberville Tower twice daily.
 When we returned from dinner and drinks, we found bathrobes on the bed, boxed water on our nightstands, and little chocolates by the pillows.

 See also: The St. Anthony in San Antonio

-Overall, the Superior King room provided a comfortable and relaxing escape from the hustle and bustle of the French Quarter.
-The Iberville Tower has 48 new luxury suites for guests who prefer a seating area and more space.
 Regardless of whether you choose a room or suite, all guests in the Iberville Tower are allowed early access to the Carousel Bar.
 A guided tour will enable you to sit at the bar at 10 a.m., an hour before it opens to the general public.
-Over a cocktail, you can learn about the bar's history, famous guests, and mixology.
-The experience costs $100 and includes one drink.

 Royal and Bienville Towers